arendd/bh-europe_2025_metrics/paper/paper.md

 ![Pie chart showing KPI-related activities](https://hackmd.io/_uploads/rkePUQI-Wg.png)

-*Two thirds* of respondents are involved in activities that are evaluated using KPIs, meaning *one third* of respondents are not.
+2/3 of respondents are involved in activities that are evaluated using KPIs, meaning 1/3 of respondents are not.

 **2 - Knowledge and understanding of KPIs**

 ![Pie chart showing KPI-related knowledge](https://hackmd.io/_uploads/B175IXI-Zl.png)

-*44%* said they think they are **not** well-informed about KPIs, including what they are, and how to collect and evaluate them, while *56%* felt that they were well informed.
+44% said they think they are **not** well-informed about KPIs, including what they are, and how to collect and evaluate them, while 56% felt that they were well informed.

 **3 - Awareness of KPI tracking tools**

 ![Pie chart showing awareness of KPI tools](https://hackmd.io/_uploads/Byeyw78bWe.png)

-Despite over *50%* responding they are well-informed about KPIs, only *47%* said they knew of tools to track KPIs.
+Despite over 50% responding they are well-informed about KPIs, only 47% said they knew of tools to track KPIs.
 When asked to list the tools they knew, participants listed: Scorpion, Matomo, Google Analytics, Excel, Google Scholar, OpenAlex, specific website KPI features (e.g. on bio.tools), the de.NBI and NFDI guidance for KPIs, and some self-developed tools.

 **4 - Tracking of ELIXIR activities using KPIs**

 ![Pie chart showing tracking of ELIXIR activities](https://hackmd.io/_uploads/rJifwm8ZWx.png)

-*50%* said they did not track their ELIXIR activities with KPIs, while *40%* did. *One respondents* gave 'other' responses and described partly using KPIs on their main projects, tracking deliverables, and tracking KPIs via de.NBI.
+50% said they did not track their ELIXIR activities with KPIs, while 40% did.
+One respondents gave 'other' responses and described partly using KPIs on their main projects, tracking deliverables, and tracking KPIs via de.NBI.

-The *40%* who said they did track their ELIXIR activities with KPIs were asked to give examples.
+The 40% who said they did track their ELIXIR activities with KPIs were asked to give examples.
 These examples fell into several categories:

 * **Selected ELIXIR services** - either at a node, tool, or life science community level
 * **National services and node KPIs** - including node performance, services part of national infrastructure